-Less common – but not unheard of – in occupied properties, unless part of a wider crime such as burglary, arson, vandalism and graffiti are a common scourge of vacant property particularly.
+Less common – but not unheard of – in occupied properties, unless part of a broader crime such as burglary, arson, vandalism and graffiti are a common scourge of vacant property.

 - Anti-social behaviour, trespass and squatting (can adversely affect property values)

-In the UK it’s now illegal to squat in residential property but not in commercial property.
+In the UK, it’s now illegal to squat in residential property but not in commercial property.
 So when a property becomes vacant in the short or long term, while all types are vulnerable to trespass and illegal occupation, it’s a significant concern in the commercial property sector.
-The process for removing squatters can be costly, while damage through trespass and illegal occupation associated with anti-social behaviour can add significantly more to property owners’ costs.
-Boarding up a property which is vacant is an essential action when it comes to squatter prevention and can offer value for money compared to the potential cost of evicting and cleaning up after squatters.
+The process for removing squatters can be costly, while damage through trespass and illegal trade associated with anti-social behaviour can add significantly more to property owners’ costs.
+Boarding up a vacant property is necessary for squatter prevention and can offer value for money compared to the potential expense of evicting and cleaning up after squatters.

 - Illegal dumping

-According to DEFRA, the UK saw a 7% rise in fly-tipping and illegal dumping in 2016/17, and many property owners don’t realise that when dumping takes place on private ground, i.e. within their property’s boundary line, then they are responsible for the clean-up costs.
-Timber boards are particularly effective as a quick-to-install, physical security measure for perimeters, to help avoid both illegal fly-tipping and illegal occupation of the land.
+According to DEFRA, the UK saw a 7% rise in fly-tipping and illegal dumping in 2016/17.
+Many property owners don’t realise that when rubbish dumping occurs on private ground, i.e. within their property’s boundary line, they are responsible for the clean-up costs.
+Timber boards are particularly effective as a quick-to-install, physical security measure for perimeters to help avoid illegal fly-tipping and illegal land occupation.

 Why?
 Emergency and preventative boarding up can offer security against criminal incidents as it provides: